 The electric force between an electron and a proton is due to their difference in charge.
 A proton carries a net charge of +1, while the electron carries a net charge of -1.
-The fact that there is a total of 2177 charged quanta making up the proton and a total of 3 charged quanta making up the electron does nothing to alter this.
-It is the net charge of the respective particles that matters.
+The fact that there’s a total of 2177 charged quanta making up the proton and a total of 3 charged quanta making up the electron does nothing to alter this.
+It’s the net charge of the respective particles that matters.

 Together, the proton and electron forms a neutral whole with a net charge of 0.
-However, this is not to say that there is no charge surrounding a neutral atom.
-There is a big difference between no net charge and no charge at all.
+However, this is not to say that there’s no charge surrounding a neutral atom.
+There’s a big difference between no net charge and no charge at all.

 Neutral matter produce just as many charged neutrinos as charged matter.
 The only difference is that the charge adds up to exactly zero in the case of neutral matter, while charged matter produce an excess of either negatively or positively charged neutrinos.

 The electric force depends on the net imbalance in charge between two bodies.
-When the number of positively and negatively charged neutrinos around a body average out to zero, there is no electric field.
+When the number of positively and negatively charged neutrinos around a body average out to zero, there’s no electric force.

-Since positive quanta react lightly with each other, we get that a collision between two positively charged neutrinos will not be the completely perfect bounce that we get when two negatively charged neutrinos collide.
+Since positive quanta react lightly with each other, we get that a collision between two positively charged neutrinos won’t be the completely perfect bounce that we get when two negatively charged neutrinos collide.